Manoui/website/index.md

 {% include gender_occupation.html %}

 We see that for both genders politicians are the most represented in the famous quotes.
 But we can see that there is a higher proportion of women in MEDIA_ARTS who are quoted than men.
 We can observe the inverse effect for SPORTS, where men quotes are more represented.
-In general, non-famous quotes have a better coverage of all topics whereas famous quotes are centered around politics, media arts and sports.
+In general, non-famous quotes have better coverage of all topics whereas famous quotes are centered around politics, media arts and sports.

 Perhaps you are wondering, what are these quotes about?
 Maybe that's what makes them famous!
 Let's take a look into the topic distribution over famous and non-famous quotes.
 Would you expect a difference in topics between famous and non-famous quotes?
 If yes which topics would be more or less prominent?

 {% include topic_timeseries.html %}

 You may have already guessed that most famous quotations over time are related to justice and politics.
-Whereas arts and environment are a bit less likely (maybe consequence of a certain climatosceptic president...?).
+Whereas arts and environment are a bit less likely (maybe the consequence of a certain climate sceptic president...?).
 Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf) and generating manually lexical fields for topics.

 {% include topic_analysis.html %}